Hugh Masekela: Career

 In 2006 Masekela was described by Michael A. Gomez, professor of history and Middle Eastern and Islamic studies at New York University as "the father of African jazz."

 In 2009, Masekela released the album Phola (meaning "to get well, to heal"), his second recording for 4 Quarters Entertainment/Times Square Records.
 It includes some songs he wrote in the 1980s but never completed, as well as a reinterpretation of "The Joke of Life (Brinca de Vivre)", which he recorded in the mid-1980s.
 From October 2007, he was a board member of the Woyome Foundation for Africa.

 In 2010, Masekela was featured, with his son Selema Masekela, in a series of videos on ESPN.
 The series, called Umlando – Through My Father's Eyes, was aired in 10 parts during ESPN's coverage of the FIFA World Cup in South Africa.
 The series focused on Hugh's and Selema's travels through South Africa.
 Hugh brought his son to the places he grew up.
 It was Selema's first trip to his father's homeland.

-On 3 December 2013, Masekela guested with the Dave Matthews Band in Johannesburg, South Africa.
+On 3 December 2013, Masekela guested with the Dave Matthews Band in Johannesburg.
 He joined Rashawn Ross on trumpet for "Proudest Monkey" and "Grazing in the Grass".

 In 2016, at Emperors Palace, Johannesburg, Masekela and Abdullah Ibrahim performed together for the first time in 60 years, reuniting the Jazz Epistles in commemoration of the 40th anniversary of the historic 16 June 1976 youth demonstrations.